Bookmark the FeedLinksContact

 Range

-For a given amount of fuel, a diesel will go further, meaning that you can either take less jerry cans along for the ride, or can travel further afield without worrying about filling up.
+For a given amount of fuel and engine size, a diesel is generally more economical meaning that you can either take less jerry cans along for the ride, or can travel further afield without worrying about filling up.